learnapollo/learnapollo/content/tutorial-react/react-02.md

 ### Using query results in React components

-Wrapping components like this with `graphql` injects a new `data` object to the props of the inner components.
+Wrapping components like this with `graphql` injects a new `data` object to the props of the inner component.
 We can stress this by updating the `propTypes` of the `Pokedex` component:

 ```js
 static propTypes = {